 How often will my child have band class?

 At SPMS we are on a “block schedule” which means that the students have 3 classes per day which last approximately 90 minutes each, and one short class that lasts 40 minutes.
 There are two days in a “cycle”, so on the second day the students go to their other 3 classes, and the cycle repeats.
 We call the days “Silver Day” and “Black Day”.
 So, your child will have a 90 minute band class every other day.
-Some will have band for homeroom, which means they will have band every day for 40 minutes.
+Some will have band for skinny period, which means they will have band every day for 40 minutes.
 The students keep up with it better than the parents do!

 What instruments can my child choose from in band class?

 First of all, you do NOT need to get an instrument before school starts.
 We will help your child through the process of selecting which instrument is best suited for him/her.
 We include all the traditional concert band instruments: flute, clarinet, bass clarinet, bassoon, oboe, saxophone, french horn, trumpet, trombone, baritone, tuba, and percussion.
 The selection process takes about 2 weeks.
 The students will try each band instrument and select a first and second choice.
 Together the entire band determines the balanced instrumentation.
 Parents are notified of the student’s choice and invited to “instrument rental night” with Rhapsody Music.
 There are other options for obtaining an instrument as well.
 Please be careful in buying a used instrument or a new instrument online.
 If the deal seems too good to be true, it is!
 I do NOT advise purchasing an instrument from Amazon.
 Most of those “band director approved” no name instruments are of poor quality and can’t be repaired.

 Will my child be graded in band class?